modxcms/fred/docs/developer/sidebar_plugins.md

 # Sidebar Plugins

-Fred supports adding functionality to the sidebar by adding Sidebar plugins.
+Fred supports adding functionality to the Sidebar by adding Sidebar plugins.

 Plugins are distributed as MODX Transport Packages, which can be submitted to the [MODX Extras repository](https://modx.com/extras) or uploaded manually from the Installer inside the Manager.
 You can learn more about [how to build Transport Packages](https://docs.modx.com/revolution/2.x/case-studies-and-tutorials/developing-an-extra-in-modx-revolution) in the MODX Documentation, or use a tool like [Git Package Management](https://theboxer.github.io/Git-Package-Management/) to help create Transport Packages.